datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 After completing this activity, you will know:

-* How to assign custom names to bands in a RasterStack for prettier plotting.
+* How to extract summary pixel values from a raster.
-* Advanced plotting using `rasterVis` library and `levelplot`
+*

 ###Things You'll Need To Complete This Lesson